CloudLabs-MOC/AI-102-AIEngineer/Instructions/24-knowledge-store.md

     ![](./images/knowstore(9).png)

-    *You can select **Refresh** to track the progress of the indexing operation.
-It may take a minute or so to complete.*
+    >**Note:** You can select **Refresh** to track the progress of the indexing operation.
+It may take a minute or so to complete.

-    > **Tip:** If the script fails, check the placeholders you added in the **data_source.json** and **skillset.json** files as well as the **create-search.cmd** file.
+    > **Note:** If the script fails, check the placeholders you added in the **data_source.json** and **skillset.json** files as well as the **create-search.cmd** file.
 After correcting any mistakes, you may need to use the Azure portal user interface to delete any components that were created in your search resource before re-running the script.

 ## Task 4: View the knowledge store